R00tkitSMM/R00tkitSMM.github.io/_posts/2024-03-29-wmicuninitializedpointer.markdown

 *  It's unrelated to win32k.sys, meaning it ignores the "Win32k system call disable policy", for instance in Chrome browser.
 * It works with the default OS configuration, providing a universal sandbox bypass.

-sample poc for the vulnerability
+Sample POC for the vulnerability
 {% highlight cpp %}

 typedef union {